 Catchy phrase – ‘caught by a thought.’
-Kinda appropriate for Roses in the Rubble regular visage since i like (& share!) quotes so much.
-And today, with the Gospel reading about Peter & John FISHING (& not catching anything.. at 1st) ’tis even MORE appropriate (in a pun-nish way : )
+Kinda appropriate for Roses in the Rubble regular visage since I like (& share!) quotes so much.
+And today, with the Gospel reading about Peter & John FISHING (& not catching anything, at first) ’tis even MORE appropriate (in a pun-nish way – caught? thought?) : )

-So i like this idea, as it’s kinda cool to think outside the box (& since my best friend told me in High School that i was ‘weird’ – in a nice way, like i ‘follow the beat of a different drummer.’)
-Operating on the ‘outside of the box’ has been kinda normal for me (the only Relief & Development Worker in my MBA class & all that … )
+So I like this idea, as it’s kinda cool to think outside the box (& since my best friend told me in High School that I was ‘weird.’
+In a nice way, like “Ginny, you follow the beat of a different drummer.”)
+Operating ‘outside of the box’ has been kinda normal for me (the only Relief & Development Worker in my MBA grad school class & all that…)

 … God’s reply: “YOU ARE A SOMETHING SOMEBODY.”